MicrosoftDocs/Advertising/advertising/bingads-13/guides/operation-error-codes.md

 IdentityTypeMismatch

 **Description**
 The identity type you used doesn’t match the account previously registered for this email.
 Sign in with the correct account.

+For example, this error can occur if the email was originally registered using Google Sign‑In but you're now trying to sign in with a Microsoft account, or the other way around.

 ***